-The oral contraceptive Pill is the most popular type of birth control among Australian women .
-In fact, between 50-80% of us will use the Pill at some stage in our lives.
+The oral contraceptive pill is the most popular type of birth control among Australian women .
+In fact, between 50-80% of us will use it at some stage in our lives.

-● Irregular bleeding or spotting (often between periods)
+- Irregular bleeding or spotting (often between periods)

-● Sore or tender breasts
+- Sore or tender breasts

 However, they can be managed by changing your particular dosage (such as moving to progestogen-only prescriptions) as well as exploring other options of contraception (such as contraceptive implants or non-hormonal copper intrauterine devices).

 Make sure to speak with a GP before changing your birth control to discuss what option might be best for you.

 Taking birth control pills long-term: Is it safe?